Question 1: Environmental Forcing

 James T. Hollibaugh, University of Georgia

-Charles S. Hopkinson, Department of Marine Sciences
+Charles S. Hopkinson, University of Georgia

 Kimberley S. Hunter, University of Georgia